 Ingredient for making Korean braised tofu, dubu jorim.

-All you need is couple sheets of paper towel to gently wipe off the moisture from the surface.
+• Firm Tofu: Holds its shape and has a satisfying meaty texture.
+No need to press the tofu; just pat it dry with paper towels before cooking.
 My Korean pan-fried tofu (dubu buchim) is a great example of that.
 You will get crispy and chewy tofu every time.

 How to make Korean Braised Tofu (dubu jorim)